MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/selector-stats.md

    ![Selector Stats in the Performance tool](images/performance-tool-selector-stats.png)

+The **Selector Stats** section of the **Performance** tool shows you:
+* A table of selectors.
-The **Selector Stats** section of the **Performance** tool shows you a table of selectors, the amount of time the browser spent calculating the style rules, and the number of elements the selector matched.
+* The amount of time the browser spent calculating the style rules.
+* The number of elements the selector matched.

 ## Analyze Selector Stats